All Episodes

 I appreciate it.

-Thank you much for waving.
+Thank you much for waiting.

 Thank you, sir.

-I think we uh have no uh compromise whatsoever.
+I think we have no Compromise whatsoever.

 Send Democrats to the pits of hell as far as I'm concerned.

-How you do that?
+How do you do that?

-Fine and in.
+Fine and ending.

-Because when you say you want to consign some people to hell, people might get the wrong idea about that.
+I just wanted you to specify the issues because when you say you want to consign some people to hell, people might get the wrong idea about that.

 So thank you for spelling it out.

-Uh when it when it comes to the issue.
+He's right on the bunny when it comes to the issue.

-Here's the bottom line for you Republicans, if you control the House, there shouldn't be any legislation Obama wants.
+If you control the House, there shouldn't be any legislation Obama wants.

 And if there is, it's a problem.

-Okay, Rush, well, what happens if they propose a social security fix that doesn't require tax increases?
+Okay, Rush, well, what happens if they propose a Social Security fix that doesn't require tax increases?

-I don't know.
+But I don't know.

-I I there's enough going on here that leads me to believe that there is an effort not to understand what the Tea Party is about.
+There's enough going on here that leads me to believe that there is an effort not to understand what the Tea Party is about.

 There's enough going on that leads me to believe that they don't really want to understand or deal with the issues that are going to result in Republican victory.